 We get delegates from lots of different companies on our training courses and it’s always illuminating to hear their ‘war stories’.
-According to our research, 90% of technology companies have now adopted some form of Agile or Scrum.
+According to our past survey results, 90% of technology companies have now adopted some form of Agile or Scrum.
 So we always ask product managers about how things have gone.

 One of our recent delegates – Paul Dunlop, Product Manager at DC Thomson Family History – had some really interesting anecdotes and I thought it would be useful to share them.